Anuraj-dev/Snake-game/README.md

 ## 🔧 Customization

 Feel free to modify the game!
-Some easy customizations:
+Some easy customizations:-

 - Change colors in the CSS file
 - Adjust the game speed in the JavaScript file